UBC-Geography/computing-resources/high-performance-computing/README.md

 ## QGIS

 QGIS can run on either UBC Sockeye or Alliance clusters.
-To interact with QGIS through a graphical user interface, you'll need to run in it within an interactive job with X11 forwarding enabled.
-You can find more information on creating graphical interactive jobs on UBC Sockeye [here](https://confluence.it.ubc.ca/display/UARC/Running+Jobs#RunningJobs-GraphicalInteractive), while documentation for Alliance clusters is listed below.
+To interact with QGIS through a graphical user interface, you'll need to run it within an interactive job with X11 forwarding enabled.
+You can find more information on creating graphical interactive jobs on UBC Sockeye [here](https://confluence.it.ubc.ca/display/UARC/Running+Jobs#RunningJobs-GraphicalInteractive), while QGIS-specific documentation for Alliance clusters is listed below.

 - [Alliance Documentation - QGIS](https://docs.alliancecan.ca/wiki/QGIS)

 ## Jupyter

+A handful of Alliance clusters provide access to hardware via a JupyterHub instance.
+While hardware resources are significantly restricted, using Jupyter can provide an easy method for familiarizing oneself with the software and capabilities of an HPC environment.
+JupyterHub provides an easy-to-follow form for setting up an interactive job on a given cluster, where your Jupyter server will be running from.

 - [Alliance Documentation - JupyterHub](https://docs.alliancecan.ca/wiki/JupyterHub)